putabones/RATT/README.md

 # RATT

 RATT stands for "Recon All The Things", its purpose is to speed up scanning and service enumeration by using Golang's concurrency.
-Currently it has only been tested on Linux, Windows compatibility will br coming out in future versions.
+Works on both Linux and Windows, some scans are dependent on packages that are installed.

 #### Version: 1.5